Mahler, Gustav

 Jihlava, the city where Mahler grew up (Source: Wikimedia)

-Mahler was influenced by Richard Wagner during his student days, and later became a leading interpreter of Wagner's operas.
+Mahler, as a student, was influenced by Richard Wagner and later became a leading interpreter of Wagner's operas.
 (Source: Wikimedia)

 Mahler's home in Leipzig, where he composed his First Symphony (Source: Wikimedia)